robertrypula/simple-tetris/README.md

 - ...

 ### 1.2.0 - ??
 November 2018
-- [todo] fix keyName parameter usage in ascii-runner.ts
 - [todo] collision detection both with borders and other blocks
+- bugfix related to keyName parameter usage in ascii-runner.ts
-- bugfix for terminal-game-io dependency issue
+- bugfix related to terminal-game-io dependency issue

 ### 1.1.1 - 18 November 2018
 - adds dedicated 'GameLoopIteration' type that solves the problem in the *.d.ts file used by older typescript compilers